Letterbook/Letterbook/docs/decisions/09-formatting.md

 # Decision

 We want to lean into existing tools to take the argument and personal tastes out of applying formatting.
-This helps to avoid nitpicking, especially if it happens automatically.
+This helps to avoid nitpicking of PRs, especially if it happens automatically and consistently, before the PR is raised.

 ## EditorConfig